Roasted squash and smoked chickpeas give what I think is a lovely autumnal twist on hummus.

 I use a fork here to mash it all up, giving a chunky and shamelessly rustic hummus, but you can use a food processer if you want it very smooth.

-Recipe: spiced butternut squash hummus
+Recipe: smoky butternut squash hummus

-- 2 tablespoons tahini paste
+- 2-3 tablespoons tahini

 - 1-2 teaspoons fine sea salt